-- 1. Ensuring that unedited asset managers' quarterly reports are distributed to the Investment Committee and the Board in a timely manner. - 2.
+- 1. Ensuring that unedited asset managers' quarterly reports are distributed to the IC and the Board in a timely manner. - 2.
 Reporting to the board any fact or circumstance that may cause the Board to revise its investment policies. - 3.
-Providing assistance to the Investment Committee and Board with respect to the wishes and concerns of the Foundation's stakeholders and partners. - 4.
+Aiding the IC and Board with respect to the wishes and concerns of the Foundation's stakeholders and partners. - 4.
 Reporting to the Board any fact or circumstance that, in his/her opinion, may cause the Board to revise these responsible investment policies.
-The Board will, at its earliest opportunity, review the policy in light of the information presented. - 5.
+The Board will, at its earliest opportunity, review the policy considering the information presented. - 5.
 Maintain an understanding of legal and regulatory requirements and constraints applicable to the portfolio;